microsoft/sarif-tutorials/docs/2-Basics.md

 Usually there is only one run.
 SARIF allows multiple runs for convenience, so that, for example, you can send the runs over a network in a single request.<sup><a href="#note-3">3</a></sup>

+The `tool` property is required.
+It describes the analysis tool that produced the log file.
-The sub-property `tool.driver` describes the tool's "primary executable".
+The sub-property `tool.driver` is also required.
+It describes the tool's
+<a href="5.2-Glossary.md#primary-executable">_primary executable_</a>.
 Usually, that's enough, but some tools support plugins &mdash; for example, code libraries that define additional analysis rules.
 SARIF defines the optional `tool.extensions` property to represent plugins.<sup><a href="#note-4">4</a></sup>
+Finally, `tool.driver.name` is required.
+Everything else under `tool` and `tool.driver` is optional.

 If the tool didn't detect any problems, the log file might look like this: